-The vineyard is situated in the picturesque grape growing region of Frankland River known for producing premium quality fruit - especially Shiraz and Riesling.
-The vineyard has a high elevation of close to 300m which is unique for Western Australian conditions and when combined with the red jarrah gravel loam soils it leads to wines of great intensity.
+The vineyard is situated in the picturesque grape growing region of Frankland River in the Great Southern area known for producing premium quality fruit - especially Shiraz and Riesling.
+The vineyard has a high elevation of close to 300m which is unique for Western Australian wine growing conditions and when combined with the red jarrah gravel loam soils it leads to wines of great intensity.

 The Great Southern lies along the Southern Ocean on Western Australia’s south coast.
 The pristine ocean and rugged coastline is only part of a spectacular natural environment that includes the ancient Stirling and Porongurup Ranges, magnificent forest, visiting whales and a multitude of wildflowers in season.

 Great Southern wines are produced in five subregions characterised by unique geomorphic and climatic conditions.
 The subregions of Albany, Denmark, Frankland River, Mount Barker and Porongurup all produce distinctive fine wines that benefit from cool climate viticulture in a clean and green environment.